GoogleChromeLabs/squoosh/README.md

-# Squoosh!
+# [Squoosh]!

-Squoosh is an image compression web app that allows you to dive into the advanced options provided by various image compressors.
+[Squoosh] is an image compression web app that allows you to dive into the advanced options provided by various image compressors.

 # Privacy